What Is a Stop Market Order?

 Disclaimer: In compliance with MiCA requirements, unauthorized stablecoins are subject to certain restrictions for EEA users.
 For more information, please click here.

 A Stop Market order will execute a market order for a given quantity when specified conditions are met.
 You can specify a trigger price to activate the order.
-There are two types of Stop Market orders: Stop Loss Market or Take Profit Market Order.
+There are two types of Stop Market orders: Stop Loss Market or Take Profit Market order.

-A buy order triggered at a price of 67267.13, but executed at a price of 67287.98.
+A buy order is triggered at a price of 67,267.13, but is executed at a price of 67,287.98.

-How to place a stop-market order?
+1. How to place a Stop-Market order?

-You can go to [Trade] - [Spot] and select [Stop Market] from the order type drop down menu.
+You can go to [Trade] - [Spot], and select [Stop Market] from the order type drop down menu.

 To learn more about Binance spot trading, visit the Spot Trading FAQs page.